7 Steps To Build A Strong A/B Testing Plan:

 Allocate the ideas generated into different buckets depending upon how clear the benefits and costs of making the change are to you.
 You can then prioritise those in the A/B testing bucket according to their potential, importance and ease with which the test can be executed.

-However, before building a test it is essential to develop a strong hypothesis to ensure you learn something from each experiment.
-This should include your rationale for why the change will improve your success metrics and will help the designer understand what you are trying to achieve.
+Before building a test it is essential to develop a strong hypothesis to ensure you learn something from each experiment.
+This should include your rationale for why the change will improve your success metrics.
+It will help the designer understand what you are trying to achieve.

 One of the most common errors made with A/B testing is ending an experiment before full statistical confidence is achieved.
 Always ensure you calculate the required sample size and estimate how long the test will need to run to achieve the required level of statistical confidence.
-If the test is not conclusive by the end of the allotted time you should consider stopping it depending upon the opportunity cost of continuing with it.
+If the test is not conclusive by the end of the allotted time consider stopping it.
+Depending upon the opportunity cost of continuing with it.

-Finally, once you have a completed a test, review what you have learnt whether or not it increases your success metrics.
+Finally, once you have a completed a test, review what you have learnt.
 Be careful not to get stuck in a local maximum by insisting on only making incremental changes with each test.